Post-doctoral Certificate in Medical Physics – CAMPEP Accredited

 - Two to four letters of recommendation, ideally including one from the PhD advisor

-- Recent GRE scores (taken within the last 6 years)
+- Recent GRE scores (taken within the last 6 years - no longer required)

 - TOEFL scores (required only if the undergraduate degree was earned at a school where English was not the official language of instruction)